Government partners private sector to establish industrial enclaves

-“We are working with important sector-players to produce an enviable and viable policy that will make Ghana the hub of industrialisation in Africa,” he added.
+“We are working with important sector players to produce an enviable and viable policy that will make Ghana the hub of industrialization in Africa,” he added.

 Dr. Asiedu commended LMI Holdings for its efforts over the years in the management of Tema Free Zone Enclave and the establishment of Dawa Industrial City for Specific Economic Zones and other ongoing projects.